 The cost to start an LLC in Arkansas is $45 to file the Certificate of Organization with the Arkansas Secretary of State.

-What licenses do I need to start a business in Arkansas?
+What licenses do you need to start a business in Arkansas?

 There isn’t a general business license required by the state, however the types of business licensing in Arkansas will depend on the type of business, its location, and the specific activities it engages in.